earthdaily/bids2023-hackathon/README.md

 The notebook can then be run: `mamba activate bids23` and `jupyter notebook`.

+## STAC-App
+The `stac-app` can only be run locally.
 To run the `stac-app`, clone the repo to your machine and follow the instructions in `stac-app/README.md`.

 ## EDS Credentials Setup